-- In a teaser trailer for The SpongeBob SquarePants Movie, it shows the Paramount logo (which the Nickelodeon movie was distributed by), then cuts to several live-action men in a submarine - making the movie look like a sea epic.
+- In a teaser trailer for The SpongeBob SquarePants Movie, it shows the Paramount logo (which the Nickelodeon movie was distributed by), then cuts to several live-action men in a submarine, using footage from The Hunt for Red October - making the movie look like a sea epic.
 But then we hear the trademark laugh, and see the silhouette on a radar-tracker... and it turns out that the "submarine" is a toy that SpongeBob is playing with in the bathtub.

-- A trailer for the Scooby-Doo Live-Action Adaptation pretended to be for a Batman movie — until the silhouette that looked like Batman turned out to be Scooby.
+- A trailer for Scooby-Doo pretended to be for a Batman movie — until the silhouette that looked like Batman turned out to be Scooby.
 Supposedly, a lot of Batman fans were pissed.

 - Austin Powers:

-- The second movie came out the same year as The Phantom Menace and had a trailer that started by going through the Death Star with Darth Vader breathing in the background while closing in on a chair... until the Chair Reveal has Dr. Evil sitting in it.
-After that, the trailer goes in more typical Austin Powers style, including the narrator saying "If you see one movie this summer... see Star Wars.
-But if you see two, then see Austin Powers: The Spy That Shagged Me!"
-Youtube link
+- The second movie, Austin Powers: The Spy Who Shagged Me came out the same year as The Phantom Menace and had a trailer that started by going through the Death Star with Vader Breath in the background while closing in on a chair... until the Chair Reveal has Dr. Evil sitting in it.
+After that, the trailer goes in more typical Austin Powers style, including the narrator saying "If you see only one movie this summer, see...
+Star Wars.
+But if you see two movies, see Austin Powers: The Spy Who Shagged Me!"

 - One television commercial for Notting Hill tried the same device against Austin Powers by focusing on a wacky supporting character.
 It didn't quite work.